MalikpMorgan/SocietyOfBlackArchaeologistsTechnicalDocumentation/docs/students/introduction.md

 ### Practical Open Source Applications

-There are plenty of open source applications out there but for the sake of domain knowledge i will include only open source applications that could pertain to archaeology
+There are plenty of open source applications out there but for the sake of domain knowledge I will include only open source applications that could pertain to archaeology.

 - [Digital Pasts](https://digitalpasts.github.io)
 - [Open Geospatial Solutions](https://opengeos.org/)